Crashes along I-95 in Wilmington increase due to start of construction project

 "We have adjusted signage, we are adding some additional striping on the road surface, also designating the exit lane for folks as they are traveling through the corridor we go from two lanes to one lane," said McLeod.

-A good way to avoid a delay is to drive 495 if Wilmington is not your destination.
+A good way to avoid a delay is to drive I-495 if Wilmington is not your destination.

 Crashes along I-95 in Wilmington increase due to start of construction project